A topic from the subject of Physical Chemistry in Chemistry.

 The kinetics of complex reactions is applied in various areas:

-• Chemical Engineering: Optimizing industrial chemical processes that involve complex reactions.
+• Chemical Engineering: Optimizing industrial chemical processes that involve complex reactions, such as catalytic converters and polymerization reactions.

-• Environmental Chemistry: Modeling the fate and transport of pollutants that undergo complex reactions in the environment.
+• Environmental Chemistry: Modeling the fate and transport of pollutants that undergo complex reactions in the environment, such as atmospheric chemistry and degradation of pollutants in soil and water.

 Conclusion